VLSI-Shubh/RISCV-32I-Processor/README.md

 ## Directory Structure (for this branch)

 ```
-├── pipeline execution/
+├── pipeline_execution/
 │   ├── src/
-  └── testbench/
+│   │   ├── modules/
-        └── tb1
+│   │   └── stages/
+│   ├── testbench/
+│   │   ├── tb1/
-        └── tb2
+│   │   └── tb2/
+│

 ```

 The testbench section is actively evolving, as it is used for current testing purposes.

 - **tb1**: The first test bench, which executes random basic instructions of each type and provides all the required expected outputs.
-- **tb2**: Intended to perform a simple factorial calculation.
-Since there is no MUL block yet, multiplication will be implemented using Euclidean algorithm-style repeated addition.
+- **tb2**: ~~Intended to perform a simple factorial calculation.
+Since there is no MUL block yet, multiplication will be implemented using Euclidean algorithm-styl repeated addition.~~
 - Additional test benches are planned to cover more complex tasks as development progresses.